SwootsUA/wt-market-parse/README.md

 # Market Profits Finder

-A simple script to find profitable items on the Gaijin market.
+A Node.js script to discover profitable items on the Gaijin market.

 ## Setup